 Pure Grain is a swell company.
 It swells between one and forty people depending on the project.

-After completing a far too sensible study of computer science in college, Roberto fled good job prospects and became a journalist abroad.
+After completing a far too sensible study of computer science in college, Roberto left the country to become a journalist abroad.
 He wrote articles about sailing, music, and off-beat stories for The Wall Street Journal and other publications.

-He owes the "o" in his nickname to family roots in New Orleans and Central America, and is currently focused on making a feature film about a man with a mysterious calling.
+He owes the "o" in his nickname to family roots in New Orleans and Central America, and is currently completing Mandorla, a feature film about a man with a mysterious calling.